Julia of Corsica: The story

 Eusebius, a citizen (civis) of Syria in Palestine, rowing hard for Gaul with an expensive cargo, anchored at Cap Corse for the night.
 From a distance he saw that sacrifices were about to be conducted by the pagans and immediately descended with all his people to attend.
 On that day they were slaying a bull "to their devils."
 The use of mercimonia for cargo identifies it as goods for sale, from which it is often inferred that Eusebius was a merchant.
 The bishop quips that he disagrees, that Eusebius left his precious cargo (Julia) in Corsica.
 The choice of a bull, Poseidon's animal, suggests that they had intruded on the yearly rites of the sacrum promontorium.

-While they were celebrating by becoming intoxicated and Saint Julia was sighing deeply for their error it was announced to Felix by his satellites that there was a girl in the ship who derided the worship of the gods.
+While they were celebrating by becoming intoxicated and Julia was sighing deeply for their error it was announced to Felix by his satellites that there was a girl in the ship who derided the worship of the gods.
 This "son of the serpent" asked Eusebius, "Why did not all who are with you come down to worship our gods?
 I heard that there is a girl who derides the names of our gods."
 Eusebius replied "I was not successful in moving the girl from the superstition of the Christians nor was I able to bring her to our religion by threatening.
 If she were not necessary because of her most faithful service I would already have had her tortured."

 Then Felix Saxo gave him some options: "Either compel her to give offerings to our gods, or give her to me in exchange for whichever four of my handmaidens please you, or for the price that was set for her."
 Eusebius replied: "If you wanted to give me all your property it would not come to the value of her service."